Revisioned: Tomb Raider: Episodes

+While recovering the ancient Treasure of Perseus, three fortune hunters tell the tale of how each of them killed Lara Croft... or at least, seemed to.

 Development

 Inspired by a project called "A Day in the Extra Life" by GameTap, the ReVisioned concept was created to explore and re-imagine well-known video game franchises while telling different stories of video game characters.
 Lara Croft was chosen for the first of the series.
 Comic book writers Warren Ellis, Brian Pulido, Peter Chung, Jim Lee and Gail Simone were chosen to write episodes for the season.
 Lee, a fan of the games, co-wrote the last episode "A Complicated Woman".
 Simone stated that she was intrigued by Lara Croft for being a strong female character like Wonder Woman.
 Thus, she was interested in a background story of the character before she became the Tomb Raider, which is reflected in "Pre-Teen Raider".
 Chung said that he was not familiar to the video games, but explained that he took advantage of the chance to work under ideal conditions and tell the story he wanted.
 After his research, he realized that Croft was trying to reclaim a relic before someone with a bad plan first reached it, and reversed these roles in the first three episodes.
 Ellis likened Croft to Allan Quatermain.
 Pulido, writer of "The Revenge of the Aztec Mummy" and "Lara Croft: Legacy", opined that he was impressed by Croft for being "a hot chick with guns", and he referred to Tex Avery cartoons during the writing process.
 While the production team had great creative freedom, they were given a basic guideline for the character by the developers so that Lara would not do anything out of character.